Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Abstract

 \section{Abstract}

-Solving complex chart Q\&A tasks requires advanced visual reasoning abilities in multimodal large language models (MLLMs).
-Recent studies highlight that these abilities consist of two main parts: recognizing key information from visual inputs and conducting reasoning over it.
-Thus, a promising approach to enhance MLLMs is to construct relevant training data focusing on the two aspects.
-However, collecting and annotating complex charts and questions is costly and time-consuming, and ensuring the quality of annotated answers remains a challenge.
-In this paper, we propose \textit{Code-as-Intermediary Translation} (CIT), a cost-effective, efficient and easily scalable data synthesis method for distilling visual reasoning abilities \textbf{from LLMs to MLLMs}.
-The code serves as an intermediary that translates visual chart representations into textual representations, enabling LLMs to understand cross-modal information.
-Specifically, we employ text-based synthesizing techniques to construct chart-plotting code and produce \textbf{\data}, a dataset containing $3\text{k}$ \underline{rea}soning-intensive \underline{ch}arts and $20\text{k}$ Q\&A pairs to enhance both recognition and reasoning abilities.
-Experiments show that when fine-tuned with our data, models not only perform well on chart-related benchmarks, but also demonstrate improved multimodal reasoning abilities on general mathematical benchmarks like MathVista.
-The code and dataset are publicly available at \href{https://github.com/hewei2001/ReachQA}{\texttt{https://github.com/hewei2001/ReachQA}}.
+Solving complex chart Q\&A tasks requires advanced visual reasoning abilities in multimodal large language models (MLLMs), including recognizing key information from visual inputs and conducting reasoning over it.
+While fine-tuning MLLMs for reasoning is critical, collecting and annotating charts and questions is expensive, hard to scale, and often results in low-quality annotations.
+To address this, we propose \textit{Code-as-Intermediary Translation} (CIT), a cost-effective, efficient and scalable data synthesis method for distilling visual reasoning abilities \textbf{from LLMs to MLLMs}.
+The code serves as an intermediary that translates visual chart representations into textual representations, enabling language models to understand cross-modal information and generate reasoning chains accordingly.
+In this way, we can employ text-based synthesizing techniques to expand chart-plotting code and generate high-quality Q\&A pairs for training models.
+This produces \textbf{\data}, a dataset containing $3\text{k}$ \underline{rea}soning-intensive \underline{ch}arts and $20\text{k}$ Q\&A pairs to enhance both recognition and reasoning abilities of MLLMs.
+Experiments show that models fine-tuned with \data not only perform well on chart-related tasks but also show performance gains on general reasoning benchmarks.